metamacro/bfci/README.md

 ## Usage

-Invoke the interpreter binary with one positional argument, i.e., the BrainFuck program path:
+Invoke the interpreter binary with one positional argument, i.e. the BrainFuck program path, e.g.:

 ```
 $ ./bfci /path/to/brainfuck/program.bf